friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/orbitObject.md

 | `position`   | float3   | Current position of the object |
 | `angle`        | float   | Angle defining the self-rotation of the object |

-The outputs can directly be plugged into the inputs of SDF functions (e.g. [Sphere](../sdfs/sphere.md)) or lighting functions (e.g. [Point Light](../lighting/pointLight.md)).
-As lighting functions are not susceptible to changes of the angle, it only requires the **position** as input.
+The outputs can directly be plugged into the inputs of [SDF Functions](../sdfs/generalInformation.md) or [Lighting Functions](../lighting/generalInformation.md).
+As lighting functions are not susceptible to changes of the angle, they only require the **position** as input.

 ---